stkim1988/IndoorVehiclePositioning/README.md

 ---
 ### References
 [1] V. Badrinarayanan, A. Kendall and R. Cipolla, “SegNet: A deep convolutional encoder-decoder architecture for image segmentation,” IEEE Trans.
 Pattern Anal.
 Mach.
 Intell., vol. 39, no. 12, pp. 2481-2495, Dec.
 2017.
+[2] A. Sobral and A. Vacavant, “A comprehensive review of background subtraction algorithms evaluated with synthetic and real videos,” Comput.
+Vis.
+Image Underst., vol. 122, pp. 4–21, May 2014.
-[2] Kalman, R. E., "A new approach to linear filtering and prediction problems," 1960.
+[3] Kalman, R. E., "A new approach to linear filtering and prediction problems," 1960.

 ---